sbmlteam/libsbml/README.txt

 2.5 and 2.7.0 are known to work properly.

 By default, libSBML only builds the C and C++ API library.
-If you want to configure libSBML to build the Java, Python, Perl, Lisp, MATLAB, Ruby and/or Octave API libraries as well, add the flags --with-java, --with-python, --with-perl, --with-lisp, --with-matlab, --with-ruby, and/or --with-octave to the configure command.
+If you want to configure libSBML to build the Java, C#, Python, Perl, Lisp, MATLAB, Ruby and/or Octave API libraries as well, add the flags --with-java, --with-csharp, --with-python, --with-perl, --with-lisp, --with-matlab, --with-ruby, and/or --with-octave to the configure command.
 You can combine options as you need.
+(To see what other options are available, run the configure command with --help option.)

 Depending on your system, you may need to tell the configure program where to find some of these extra components by adding a directory